Balancing Tails when Comparing Distributions: Comprehensive Equity Index (CEI) with Application to Bias Evaluation in Operational Face Biometrics: Experiments: Results and Interpretation

 Face recognition (FR) models, trained on data, can inadvertently learn and embed biases.
 Evaluating these biases in operational "black-box" systems is challenging due to limited access to internal model details or original training data.
 Typically, only output similarity scores are available, underscoring the need for robust output-based metrics like our proposed Comprehensive Equity Index (CEI).

-To validate CEI and investigate the factors that influence demographic bias (e.g., composition of training data, model architecture, scale of data set), we conducted four experiments, utilizing the resources detailed in Sect.~\ref{sec:experimental_framework}.
+To validate CEI and investigate the factors that influence demographic bias (e.g., composition of training data, model architecture, scale of data set), we conducted four experiments, using the resources detailed in Sect.~\ref{sec:experimental_framework}.
+These four experiments include: i) evaluating CEI using synthetically-generated distributions to test its sensitivity and behavior in precisely controlled bias scenarios; ii) assessing CEI's performance against existing metrics in operational biometric systems on real-world datasets; iii) analyzing CEI in models intentionally trained with varying levels of bias; and iv) applying CEI to high-performance models trained on large, uncontrolled web-collected data to investigate bias.